-(If he runs away with the toy, don't chase your puppy - you'll only be setting yourself up for trouble!)
+(If he runs away with the toy, don't chase him - you'll only be setting yourself up for trouble!)

-Food aggression in dogs should never be punished with harsh words and/or aggression from an owner.
+Food aggression in dogs should never be punished with harsh words.

-No matter how frustrated you may become, please don't become aggressive yourself (verbally or, heaven forbid, physically) - this will only make him much worse and the situation may spiral out of control as he responds to (and attempts to compete with) your aggression/retaliation.
+And no matter how frustrated you are, please don't become aggressive yourself (verbally or, heaven forbid, physically) because this won't help.
+It will only make him much worse and the situation may spiral out of control as he responds to (and attempts to compete with) your aggression/retaliation.

-If you find yourself in this situation, and you're worried your dog may bite, we strongly advise you to seek professional help from a qualified dog trainer or animal behavior specialist.
+If you find yourself in this situation, and you're worried your dog may bite, I strongly advise you to seek professional help from a qualified dog trainer or animal behavior specialist.

 IMPORTANT: Do not, under any circumstances, attempt to remedy your dog's aggression by yourself - leave that to the professionals.

-Resolving food aggression in dogs is not easy, nor is it a quick fix - you need to take your time and proceed with care.
+Resolving food aggression in dogs is not easy nor is it a quick fix; it needs careful handling.

-We strongly recommend you contact a dog behavioral specialist before attempting to treat any aggressive behaviors in dogs, particularly where you are concerned that your dog may bite you.
+I strongly recommend you contact a dog behavioral specialist before attempting to treat any aggressive behaviors in dogs, particularly where you're worried that your pet may bite you.

 Like This Page?